Search for dark photons from Higgs boson decays via $ZH$ production with a photon plus missing transverse momentum signature from $pp$ collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Results and Interpretation

 Two different fits are performed.
 The first corresponds to the background-only fit, in which the background predictions are determined in a fit to data assuming the presence of no signal.
 The second configuration instead allows for the presence of a specific signal and it is referred to as the model-dependent fit.

-The results of the background-only fit are shown in Table \ref{tab:bkg_only_comb}, where observed and expected event yields are shown for all of the background processes considered in this analysis.
+The background-only fit has been validated first in VR $A'$ to confirm the goodness of the SM expectations and the fitting procedure.
+The results of the background-only fit in SR are shown in Table \ref{tab:bkg_only_comb}, where observed and expected event yields are shown for all of the background processes considered in this analysis.
 The normalisation $k_{VV\gamma}$ factor is found to be 1.35 $\pm$ 0.38.
 The pre-fit and post-fit distributions of the BDT classifier response are shown in Figure \ref{fig:BDT_fit}.
 Post-fit uncertainties are reduced thanks to the constraints on nuisance parameters, in particular the ones related to the fake \MET-induced background.
 Pre-fit distribution of $m_T$ is also shown in Figure \ref{fig:mT_prefit}, being one of the most discriminant variables entering the BDT classifier.

 The relative impact of each source of systematic uncertainty on the SM background estimates is summarised in Table \ref{tab:syst}.
 The purely statistical uncertainty of simulated samples is dominant, except in the last BDT bin, varying from about 3\% to 16\%.
 The largest systematic uncertainties in the last BDT bin are related to the shape of fake \met and to the jet energy scale and resolution corresponding respectively to 18\% and 13\%; uncertainty due to energy scale and resolution of electrons and photons corresponds to 5.6\%, while the same uncertainty for muons corresponds to 4.1\%.
 The other experimental and theoretical systematic uncertainties have a relative impact below about 3.5\% in all BDT bins.